Daniel Boulud

-Daniel Boulud (born 25 March 1955 in Saint-Pierre-de-Chandieu) is a French chef and restaurateur with restaurants in New York City, Palm Beach, Miami, Toronto, Montréal, Singapore, the Bahamas, the Berkshires and Dubai.
-He is best known for his eponymous restaurant Daniel, in New York City, which currently holds two Michelin stars.
+Daniel Boulud (born 25 March 1955) is a French chef and restaurateur with restaurants in New York City, Palm Beach, Miami, Toronto, Montréal, Singapore, the Bahamas, and Dubai.
+He is best known for his eponymous restaurant Daniel, opened in New York City in 1993, which currently holds one Michelin star.

 Boulud was raised on a farm near Lyon and trained by several French chefs.
 Boulud built a reputation in New York, initially as a chef and more recently as a restaurateur.
-His management company, The Dinex Group, currently includes fifteen restaurants, three locations of a gourmet cafe (Epicerie Boulud), and Feast & Fêtes Catering.
+His management company, The Dinex Group, currently includes fifteen restaurants, three locations of a gourmet cafe (Epicerie Boulud) and Feast & Fêtes Catering.
 His restaurants include Daniel, Le Pavillon, Le Gratin, Café Boulud, Maison Boulud, Joji, and Joji Box, db bistro, Bar Boulud, and Boulud Sud.

 Culinary background

 At fifteen, Boulud earned his first professional recognition as a finalist in France's competition for Best Culinary Apprentice.
 Boulud worked in France with Roger Vergé, Georges Blanc and Michel Guérard and later in Copenhagen before becoming the private chef to the European Commission in Washington, D.C.

-After moving to New York City, Boulud opened the Polo Lounge at The Westbury Hotel, followed by Le Régence at the Hotel Plaza Athenée.
+After moving to New York City, Boulud opened the Polo Lounge at The Westbury Hotel, followed by Le Régence at the Hotel Plaza Athénée.
 From 1986 to 1992, he was the critically acclaimed executive chef at Le Cirque.